How to Test Your VPN Encryption and Security Levels in 2024

 Each VPN protocol differs in its uses, functionality, and specifications.
 Some protocols focus on increasing your security level, while others might focus on high-speed and network-switching capabilities.
 So far, OpenVPN is the fastest and most secure VPN protocol.

-It is an open-source protocol allowing anyone to look for vulnerabilities to patch.
+It is an open-source protocol that allows anyone to look for vulnerabilities to patch.
 Moreover, it supports the industry-standard AES-256-bit encryption cipher that ensures protection against most brute-force attacks and other vulnerabilities.

 Most legitimate VPN providers offer the OpenVPN protocol by default.
 Moreover, it provides two ports, UDP ensures high speed, and TCP is for maximum security.
 It’s up to the user to tweak the ports according to their need, making the protocol the best choice.